n00begon/phaser-jam-template/README.md

 # Features

-This framework has been designed to give you all the pieces you need to get started on your idea and grow with you through the gamejam.
+This framework has been designed to give you all the pieces you need to get started on your idea and grow with you through the game jam.
 It also has some extra helpers that you might not normally have time to implement.

 ## Input